 As mentioned, these mixes retain much of their wild behaviors and can be considered quite erratic and unpredictable.
 They can assert dominance on children, the elderly, and everyone in between.
 They can attack other pets, and their predatory instincts cannot be shut off permanently.

 Another behavior issue with wolf-dogs is the strong natural territorial instinct.
 Domestic dogs can be quite territorial, but when mixed with a wolf, the behavior can be increased.
 Wolf hybrids do not like trespassers, whether animal or human.

 You'll find that basic territory marking behaviors are not going to be the most pleasant to deal with.
-While being possessive, pacing the area, and being shy may not be as big of a problem for you, having a dog the digs, is destructive, howls, and chews, isn't that pleasant.
+While being possessive, pacing the area, and being shy may not be as big of a problem for you, having a dog that digs, destroys, howls, and chews isn't that pleasant.
 Much less scent marking, inside and outside of the house.
 These may not be dangerous behaviors, but they're not acceptable to most.

 You can train a wolf-dog, but you will never be able to 100 percent remove natural instincts.
 You can socialize the hybrid around other animals and people, but you will never be guaranteed that an animal or human won't trigger some kind of response that could cause injury or death.